 Overview

 The pressing question, then, is not one of demand but of supply.
 One projection, for instance, suggests that lithium, cobalt, and graphite demand may outpace production for the U.S. and its allies tenfold, thirtyfold, and eightyfold, respectively, by 2030.
 A recent S&P Global report puts it in even blunter terms: “In the 21st century, copper scarcity may emerge as a key destabilizing threat to international security.”
+In many cases including within the U.S., abundant mineral supply exists but requires enormous new investment to access, extract, and refine such minerals into their usable forms.

 An increasingly complex geopolitical arena

-As noted above, demand for critical minerals greatly outstrips supply.
+As noted above, demand for critical minerals greatly outstrips existing supply.
 This has raised the alarm for countries around the world who want to ensure the security and reliability of their clean energy resources.

 Other regions have taken their own energy security measures.
-In April 2023, Japan’s Ministry of Economy, Trade, and Industry announced that it would “subsidize up to half the cost of mine development and smelting projects of important minerals by Japanese companies.”
-There will also be a stipulation that a certain amount of output be supplied to Japan.
+In 2023, Japan’s Ministry of Economy, Trade, and Industry announced that it would “subsidize up to half the cost of mine development and smelting projects of important minerals by Japanese companies.”
+The U.S. has earmarked billions in its own subsidies to support procurement of such minerals, while the EU aims to procure 10% of rare earths and other important resources within their member states by 2030.

 Heightened pressure to meet environmental, social, and governance (ESG) criteria and obtain the social license to mine